dhs43/QueueHub/README.md

 To sum up, creater sessions may add music to queue, play music, give out the session ID, and skip songs; joined sessions may view what the host is playing and add music to queue.

 Features:

--Recycler View: Presents the song queue on both the create and join session formats.
+Recycler View: Presents the song queue on both the create and join session formats.\

--Use of firebase to upload and stream files and metadata.
+Use of firebase to upload and stream files and metadata.

--Use of firebase to create sessions and join them.
+Use of firebase to create sessions and join them.

--Use of mediaplayer.
+Use of mediaplayer.

--Easily traversable and understandable user interface [dark theme]
+Easily traversable and understandable user interface [dark theme]

 ### Notes
 As of right now we have disabled the "Tune In" feature for the join session option because its a bit buggier than we had hoped and would like to work on it a bit further before we present it here, or more importantly the app store.